pumukit/PuMuKIT/src/Pumukit/OpencastBundle/Resources/doc/ConfigurationGuide.md

 Optional:
    - `use_redirect` when set to false, an Opencast video will be displayed inside an iframe into PuMuKIT.
 Default value: true, the Opencast video is displayed on the Opencast server.
    - `batchimport_inverted` when set to true, the Opencast videos will be imported with presentation and presented inverted, i.e. switching positions.
 Default value: false.
-   - `show_ingestor_tab` when set to false, the Opencast Ingestor Tab will not be shown.
-Useful when the ingestion is done using batch import command.
+   - `show_importer_tab` when set to false, the Opencast Importer Tab will not be shown.
+Useful when the importation is done using batch import command.
 Default value: true.
    - `delete_archive_mediapackage` when set to true, the Opencast mediapackage will be deleted from the archive when deleting the PuMuKIT track or multimedia object.
 Default value: false.
    - `deletion_workflow_name` is the name of the Opencast workflow in Opencast that handles the deletion of a mediapackage from the archive.
 Default value: delete-archive.
    - `sbs`: